Updated: Mar 14

 That is a simple overview of what you need to think about during an SEO update to your website.
 A recommendation I have to all of you is to review your SEO rank and update your keyword list at least twice a year, if not quarterly.

-If you want a free SEO website analysis to feel free to contact us.
-The analysis will include what kind of state your current website's SEO ranking is.
+Free Consultation Call to discuss your business is available to book online here, with KaeRae herself.
+The call will include what kind of state your current website's SEO ranking is.